shikokuchuo/nanonext/README.md

 ```

 Above it can be seen that the final value resolves into a timeout, which
 is an integer 5 classed as ‘errorValue’.
-All receive functions class
+All integer error codes are
-integer error codes as ‘errorValue’ to be easily distinguishable from
+classed as ‘errorValue’ to be easily distinguishable from integer
-integer message values.
+message values.

 [« Back to ToC](#table-of-contents)